Installed bamboo rolled fence in a

 trimmed as needed both vertically and horizontally.
 Use sharp pruning

 shears.
-Bamboo poles fences can be cut to your custom length by using a pair
+Bamboo pole fences can be cut to your custom length by using a pair

-of heavy duty scissor, just cut the wire at the
+of heavy duty scissors.
+Just cut the wire at the

 length you desire and twig the wire to seal the end of the cut.
 Trimming the

-teeth, the type that use to cut aluminum or trimming boards, make sure you
+teeth, the type that is used to cut aluminum or trimming boards.
+Make sure you

-run the saw to the maximum speed before you do the actual cutting to
+run the saw until maximum speed before you do the actual cutting to minimize

 To attach the rolled fences to the posts and stringers,

-secure the fencing to the end post with the 10 inch pieces of galvanized
+secure the fencing to the end post with 10 inch pieces of galvanized wire,

-wire, and straighten and align to your satisfaction.
-Then use the 8 inch
+and straighten and align to your satisfaction.
+Then use the 8 inch lengths

-lengths to attach the fencing to the stringers, and the 10 inch lengths to
+to attach the fencing to the stringers, and the 10 inch lengths to attach

-attach the fencing to the posts, a second helper is required as the person
+the fencing to the posts, a second person is required as the person

 on the other side will adjust the fencing, bend the wire, and pass it